 Johnson County Emergency Management Volunteer and Internship Opportunities

-The Volunteer and Internship Program:
+The Volunteer Program:

 The volunteer program is designed to be a long term opportunity to help further Johnson County Emergency Management's mission of building a better prepared, more resilient community.
 Opportunities would include assisting Emergency Management staff at community outreach events and assisting the Emergency Operations Center during a disaster.
 We would encourage anyone who is expressly interested in storm spotting to visit Johnson County Emergency Communications inc's website www.k0ecs.org for spotting opportunities.